Zokrates/ZoKrates/zokrates_book/src/examples/mpc_tutorial.md

 ## Conclusion

 The purpose of the ceremony is to generate a verifier smart contract, which can be exported using ZoKrates by using the keys we obtained through the trusted setup ceremony.
-At this point we can safely deploy the contract and verify proofs on-chain.
+At this point, we can safely deploy the contract and verify proofs on-chain.